rizkypedia/file-organizer/README.md

 ## Background

-If you a have a bunch of files of multiple filetyps in one folder and you want to organize them in seperate folders based on their filetype, then this script can help you to manage it.
+If you a have a bunch of files of multiple filetypes in one folder and you want to organize them in seperate folders based on their filetype, then this script can help you to manage it.

 For example you have a lot of files in your download folder and you are too lazy to clean it up.
 This script helps you with this task.

 ## Install